microsoft/machnet/README.md

 # Machnet

-Machnet is an ongoing project to provide an easy way for applications to access low-latency userspace networking like DPDK.
-Machnet runs as a separate process on all machines where the application is deployed and manages networking.
+Machnet is an ongoing project to provide an easy way for applications to access low-latency DPDK networking.
+Machnet runs as a separate process on all machines where the application is deployed and mediates access to the DPDK NIC.
-Applications interact with Machnet over shared memory with a familiar socket-like API.
-Machnet processes in the cluster communicate with each other using userspace networking.
+Applications interact with Machnet over shared memory with a sockets-like API.
+Machnet processes in the cluster communicate with each other using DPDK.

+See [docs/BENCHMARKS.md](docs/BENCHMARKS.md) for tested cloud and bare-metal platforms and latency numbers.

 Machnet provides the following benefits, in addition to the low latency: